intjelic/python-sfml/doc/source/api/window.rst

       Close the window and destroy all the attached resources.

-      After calling this function, the :class:`sfml.graphics.Window` instance remains valid and you can call :func:`recreate` to recreate the window.
-All other functions such as :func:`poll_event` or :func:`display` will still work (i.e. you don't have to test :attr:`opened` every time), and will have no effect on closed windows.
+      After calling this function, the :class:`Window` instance remains valid and you can call :func:`recreate` to recreate the window.
+All other functions such as :func:`poll_event` or :func:`display` will still work (i.e. you don't have to test :attr:`is_open` every time), and will have no effect on closed windows.

    .. attribute:: is_open